nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the group will be removed i.e adding of tags is not cumulative.
 * You can remove all the group’s tags by typing `t/` without specifying any tags after it.
-* Similiar to `editStudent` this command flags out missing fields first before ensuring the validity of the fields, and finally the index.
+* Similiar to `editStudent` this command flags out index values less than 1 first, before missing fields, ensuring the validity of the fields, and finally the index that is greater than 0.

 Examples:
 * `editGroup 1 g/W14-4 r/tp` Edits the group name and repository name of the 1st group to be `W14-4` and `tp` respectively.